Libya confirms first coronavirus case amid fear over readiness

 “If we sit down and do nothing, waiting for the government, we won’t get any results,” said Taher Alzarooq, a 55-year-old volunteer.

-Reporting by Ayman al-Sahili in Misrata; Hani Amara in Istanbul; Angus McDowall in Tunis; Editing by Angus MacSwan and Grant McCool
+Reporting by Ayman al-Sahili in Misrata; Hani Amara in Istanbul; Angus McDowall in Tunis; Editing by Grant McCool and stephen Coates